Mental Health Medications

 What are mood stabilizers?

 Mood stabilizers are used primarily to treat bipolar disorder, mood swings associated with other mental disorders, and in some cases, to augment the effect of other medications used to treat depression.
 Lithium , which is aneffective mood stabilizer, is approved for the treatment of mania and the maintenance treatment of bipolar disorder.
+A number of cohort studies describe anti-suicide benefits of lithium for individuals on long-term maintenance.
 Mood stabilizers work by decreasing abnormal activity in the brain and are also sometimes used to treat:

 - Depression (usually along with an antidepressant)